TheCakan/JavaGameProjects/README.md

 --- FIRST PROJECT ---

-First project(Arena PPJJ27) is a battle game that you can fight with monsters in arena.
+First project(Arena PPJJ27) is a battle game which you can fight with monsters in an arena.

-There are 2 types of weapons 1 is normal and the other one is counter sword against monsters.
+There are two types of weapons 1 is normal and the other is counterhanded against monsters.

-Player can use potion to heal himself.
+Player can use potions to heal themselves.

-The game is just automatic battle so you can't actually play.
+The game is just an automatic battle so you can't actually play.

 --- SECOND PROJECT ---

-To understand second project, you can just easily open the pdf file that i uploaded "PPJ Project".
+To understand the second project, you can easily open the pdf file that I uploaded "PPJ Project".

-It's a game that you need to collect coins to finish it, but be careful about mines.
+It's a game which you need to collect coins to finish it, but be careful about mines.

-Map is random generator map, so everytime you open the game the map will be different.
+The map is a random generator map, so every time you open the game the map will be different.